jyprksh001/spear/README.md

 # SPEAR - Simple, P2P, Encrypted And Real-Time

 Spear is a VoIP program that doesn’t require any central server.
 It uses a CUI interface so you can run it on a terminal or even tty if you want.
-Xorg is only required if you want the screen sharing feature.
 Packets are encrypted using ChaCha20Poly1305 and shared secrets are generated using a pre-shared public key from a peer and the user’s own secret, specified in a config file.

 Example config.conf: